knbz/security-advisor/direct-connect.md

 # Direct connections
 {: #setup-custom-gui}

-{{site.data.keyword.security-advisor_short}} enables you to integrate your existing custom security tools, whether open source, custom developed, or 3rd party services.
+With {{site.data.keyword.security-advisor_short}}, you can integrate your existing custom security tools, whether open source, custom developed, or third party services.
 You can create a direct connection from {{site.data.keyword.security-advisor_short}} to the other tool by adding the URL to your list of integrations.
-By creating the link, you can easily keep track of all of the tools that you use.
+By creating the link, you can easily monitor all of the tools that you use.
 {: shortdesc}